-Hygge is a Danish way of life that makes you happy.
-Here we show you how you can make your home a happier, more comfortable place
+Hygge is a Danish way of life that enhances a feeling of contentment and well-being.
+Here we have some tips on how you can make your home a happier, more comfortable place.

-Hygge's interpretation varies from person to person.
-One enjoys a picnic in the countryside, another an evening with friends, and yet another just a cup of tea or a good book.
-Basically, it's always about enriching every situation with joy, warmth and familiarity and savouring it, feeling well and relaxing.
+Hygge is interpreted differently and varies from person to person.
+One person may enjoy a picnic in the countryside, another an evening with friends while someone else might just enjoy a cup of tea or curl up with a good book.
+Essentially, it's about enriching every situation with joy, warmth and familiarity and savouring it, feeling well and relaxing.

-Hygge is all about community, socialising and family, but it also includes creating a place to really relax.
+Hygge is about community, socialising and family, but it also includes creating a place to relax fully.
 And this place of retreat, rest and relaxation is best made in your own home.

-A hyggeling home is not magic if you pay attention to a few things.
-To begin with, a hyggeling home is easiest to design with classic and timeless designs.
-On sofas, many blankets and pillows should be available.
-These give the living room more structure and set a visual anchor.
+Creating a hygge atmosphere at home does not require waving a magic wand if you keep in mind a few simple points.
+First of all, a hyggelig home is easiest to achieve with classic, timeless designs.
+Scatter throws, blankets and cushions on the sofa to add a structured look and a visual anchor to a room.
 Textured fabrics, warm colours and soft wool are the most comfortable.

-Even carpets are an excellent idea.
-The best are voluminous woven rugs made of viscose or wool.
-This not only benefits the acoustics in the room because they have a damping effect, but they also exude peace and comfort.
+Area rugs are an excellent idea as well.
+The best rugs are large-weave rugs made of viscose or wool.
+This not only improves the acoustics of a room by absorbing sound, but they also exude an air of peace and comfort.

-Cold materials or those that act cold, such.
-As plastic or chrome, should be avoided as far as possible.
-The focus should be on natural materials that are soothing and comfortable.
-These include wool or wood.
-Gentle textures and natural hues also support the calming effect.
+Materials that feel cold such as plastic or chrome should be avoided as much as possible.
+Try using natural materials that are soothing and comfortable such as wool and wood.
+Gentle textures and natural colours enhance the calming, relaxing effect.